CoffeeAndCommit/Friendly_Chat_Bot/README.md

 Frontend Beautiful UI	6 days
 Deployment + Testing	2 days
 Total	~17 days
-💰 Estimated Development Cost
-Assuming typical freelance rate:

-₹80,000 – ₹1,40,000 INR
-(Depending on UI polish + depth of memory)

-If using OpenAI API (paid):

-₹5–₹30/day depending on traffic

 📌 Any Doubts I Need to Clarify?
 I need 4 things from you: